← Back to ResourcesBreed Guides

 Beagle anesthesia?

 Generally tolerant.
-NO MDR1.
+No MDR1.
 Standard protocols.
-Pre-op bloodwork + cardiac auscultation routine.
-Weight management before elective surgery important.
-Surgical positioning awareness for long-backed body.
-Routine: GP vet OK.
-Complex/emergency/geriatric: DACVAA at WVSC.
+Pre-op bloodwork and cardiac auscultation are routine.
+Weight management before elective surgery is important.
+Surgical positioning needs awareness of the long-backed body.
+Routine work is fine at a GP vet.
+Complex, emergency, or geriatric cases benefit from a DACVAA at Western Veterinary Specialist Centre.

 Lifespan?